| An Essay on

 classification error is as small as possible.
 It thus makes sense to use a

-This example shows how the criteria used for compiling a
+classification which is partially mnemotechnic ("all pumps taken together").
+A tool for economic analysis This example shows how the criteria used for compiling a

 classification are determined by its intended use.
 In the case of a